-Written employment Contracts are almost a given in every employment relationship.
+Written employment contracts are almost a given in every employment relationship.

 It is integral to have in place a written employment contract that has basic terms and conditions that go beyond salary and job description.

-We also have written terms in place so we can provide clarity on the terms of employment, contrary to popular belief you can have an oral or verbal contract of employment in place however this provides ambiguity – details maybe forgotten or people who originally negotiated the terms may have left the business.
+We also have written terms in place so we can provide clarity on the terms of employment.
+Contrary to popular belief, you can have an oral or verbal contract of employment in place; however this provides ambiguity – details may be forgotten or people who originally negotiated the terms may have left the business.

-With a written employment contract in place there are key terms you should review and ensure are in place and drafted correctly.
+With a written employment contract in place, there are key terms you should review and ensure are in place and drafted correctly.

 Clause 1 – Termination (and notice)